jxjo/PlanformCreator2/README.md

 #### Xflr5

 When using PC2 together with Xlfr5 the major faciliation beside the definition of wing segements, is the automatic generation of all intermediate airfoils needed in Xflr5 at all wing sections.
 No further geometric work has to be done for wing definition and airfoils.
 The steps to perform wing analysis in Xflr5 together with PC2:
-1. PC2: Export the xml wing definition and all airfoils involved to a subdirectory.
+1. PC2: *Export the xml wing definition and all airfoils involved to a subdirectory.*
-2. Xflr5: Open the airfoils in a single step.
+2. Xflr5: *Open the airfoils in a single step.*
-3. Xflr5 - Xfoil Direct Analysis: Batch Analysis of all the airfoils with a polarset covering the complete Reynolds range
+3. Xflr5 - Xfoil Direct Analysis: *Batch Analysis of all the airfoils with a polarset covering the complete Reynolds range*
-4. Xflr5 - Wing and Plane Design: Create a new plane
+4. Xflr5 - Wing and Plane Design: *Create a new plane*
-4. Xflr5 - Wing and Plane Design - Edit Wing: There is a menu button 'Other' with the menu item 'Import Wing from xml file"
+4. Xflr5 - Wing and Plane Design - Edit Wing: *Press menu button 'Other' and select 'Import Wing from xml file'*
-5. Xflr5 - Wing and Plane Design: --> Ready for calculation.
-Don't forget to define a 'Plane Mass' for T2 analysis.
+5. Xflr5: *Ready for calculation.
+Don't forget to define a 'Plane Mass' for T2 analysis.*

 <img src="images/panelling_xflr5_loaded.png" width="800" />